 Jeffery Sherlock, regional sales manager at Bronco Wine Co. of California, saw a clear difference in 2008’s F&B at G2E.

-Plenty of interested people stopped by Classic Wines, but most weren't food and beverage buyers or managers.
+Plenty of interested convention goers stopped by Classic Wines, but most of them weren’t food-and-beverage buyers or managers.
 Rather, they were slot technicians, surveillance people and marketing staffers.

 And while last year’s show generated between 20 and 25 strong leads, as of late Wednesday, Classic Wines had ginned up just half a dozen prospects.

-Still, F&B at G2E bore fruit for the company.
+Still, F&B at G2E bore fruit for Classic Wines.

 On top of collecting contacts at tribal casinos, which now have licenses to sell booze, the show allowed some image-building.